RijanRegmi/FITME/README.md

 ## Introduction

-TrakWell is built with the goal of making task management simple, intuitive, and effective.
+FITME is built with the goal of making task management simple, intuitive, and effective.
 The application offers a range of features that allow users to create, track, and manage tasks effortlessly.
-With TrakWell, teams can ensure that all members are on the same page, deadlines are met, and productivity is maximized.
+With FITME, teams can ensure that all members are on the same page, deadlines are met, and productivity is maximized.

 ## Features